rmusser01/Infosec_Reference/README.md

 * For latest content updates, check here: [LINK - Things added since last update](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/things-added.md) This will have all links added to the other pages sorted according to topic, making it easier to see new stuff.

 * This page has links to *some* of the content on here.
 This is still very much a  WIP.
+Basically, ignore below and either visit [here](https://rmusser/docs/) or click the Drafts folder above.

-More content is within the Draft folder.
-If you want to contribute, feel free.
+*More content is within the Draft folder.
+The below is broken  If you want to contribute, feel free.

 | Offense(mostly) | Defense(mostly) | Governance, Risk, Compliance (GRC)  | Other  |